Why the Scales Lie — And 5 Better Ways to Measure Fat Loss

 The Bigger Picture: Other Measures

 Health isn't just about how you look or what you weigh — it's about what your body can do.
-Tracking some simple “performance” metric can provide some good supporting information and additional motivation.
+Tracking some simple “performance” metrics can provide some good supporting information and additional motivation for you.
 Examples include:

 • Strength gains: How much weight can you lift?
 Are you progressing on key exercises?